publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395m.md

 >     “(1) __In general.—__

->     Except as provided in paragraph (2), the amount of any monthly rental payment under part B of title XVIII of the Social Security Act \[this part\] for an enteral or parenteral pump furnished on or after April 1, 1990, shall be determined in accordance with the methodology under which monthly rental payments for such pumps were determined during 1989.
+>     Except as provided in paragraph (2), the amount of any monthly rental payment under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for an enteral or parenteral pump furnished on or after April 1, 1990, shall be determined in accordance with the methodology under which monthly rental payments for such pumps were determined during 1989.

 >     “(2) __Cap on Rental Payments, Servicing, and Repairs.—__